ThirVondukr/passlib/docs/password_hash_api.rst

 .. attribute:: PasswordHash.setting_kwds

-    Tuple listing the keywords supported by :meth:`~PasswordHash.encrypt` and :meth:`~PasswordHash.genconfig` that control hash generation, and which will be encoded into the resulting hash.
+    Tuple listing the keywords supported by :meth:`~PasswordHash.hash` and :meth:`~PasswordHash.genconfig` that control hash generation, and which will be encoded into the resulting hash.